Humility in marriage – can does it change a relationship?

 God asked me to quit being neutral and engage “drive.”

-And “drive” was all about surrender.
+And “drive” was mostly about surrender.
 Surrender to Him, specifically.
 Giving up the illusion of a perfect marriage and bump-free relationship.

 Nothing wrong with hope, He said, but you have to put your faith in the right place.